Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

-By Dr Jane Williams and Alice Brown
+By Dr Jane Williams, Alice Brown and Bindy Cummings

 While modern conveniences provide parents with lots of ‘containers’ into which babies can be placed, these very containers, which are designed to simplify our lives and protect our children are actually preventing our babies from getting the very experiences that promote healthy development.